 Cyclospora is a parasite frequently associated with travel outside the U.S. because it is native to sub-tropical climates.
 But a number Cyclospora outbreaks have been linked to produce imported during the summer months.
 These foods get contaminated when they make contact with human or animal feces containing the parasitic eggs.
 If the tainted food is ingested, an infection, called cyclosporiasis, develops within two to ten days.

-Ryan, who has represented more clients in recent large-scale Cyclospora outbreaks than any other attorney in the U.S., just filed the first lawsuit in connection with the Cooper’s Hawk Cyclospora outbreak in Jacksonville, FL. and represented the majority of the people sickened in the 2018 outbreaks linked to McDonald’s salad and Del Monte veggie trays.
+Our law firm has represented more clients in recent large-scale Cyclospora outbreaks than any other firm in the U.S. Our Cyclospora attorneys just filed the first lawsuit in connection with the Cooper’s Hawk Cyclospora outbreak in Jacksonville, FL. and represented the majority of the people sickened in the 2018 outbreaks linked to McDonald’s salad and Del Monte veggie trays.

 State health officials in Massachusetts are working with the Centers for Disease Control and Prevention (CDC) to determine the specific source of the outbreak.
 Massachusetts residents have been part of three recent multi-state Cyclospora outbreaks.
 In 2013, an outbreak linked to fresh produce sickened three people.
 And in 2015 and 2017, outbreaks with an unknown source sickened 12 and 14 people respectively.